Dominic O. Vachon, M.Div., Ph.D.

-Prior to joining the Hillebrand Center, Vachon served as director of Behavioral Medicine and Caring Science Training at Saint Joseph Regional Medical Center's Family Medicine Residency Program.
-Dr. Vachon is also is a practicing psychologist specializing in neurofeedback therapy.
+Prior to joining the Hillebrand Center, Vachon served as Director of Behavioral Medicine and Caring Science Training at Saint Joseph Regional Medical Center's Family Medicine Residency Program.
+Dr. Vachon is also a practicing psychologist specializing in neurofeedback therapy.
 Past research has focused on the relationship between empathy and burnout.
 Other areas of interest include factors in maintaining caring behaviors in difficult work, the psychology of helping interactions, physician-patient dynamics, and the role of spirituality in helping others.
 Dr. Vachon provides workshops nationally in the area of maintaining balanced caring behaviors in the helping professions.
 He also serves as Adjunct Clinical Assistant Professor of Family Medicine at IU School of Medicine - South Bend.

 Contact: Dominic Vachon